EUROTUNNEL (CHUNNEL).

 Dover Castle.
 Built to bolster England’s weakest point at the shortest sea crossing to mainland Europe, it is built on a site in use for 2000 years.
 On its vast grounds are the remains of a Roman lighthouse from 50 AD (the oldest standing building in Britain) and the Saxon Church of St Mary.
 The Great Tower dating from the 12th century has walls up to 7m thick and now has exhibits taking you back to Henry II.
 The biggest draw of the castle is the network of secret wartime tunnels.
 The claustrophobic, chalk-hewn passageways were first excavated in the Napoleonic Wars and expanded to house a command post and hospital in WWII.
 The evacuation of hundreds of thousands of soldiers from the beaches of Dunkirk in 1940 was directed from here.
 21.4£

 The White Cliffs of Dover.
 They rise to 100m high and extend on either side of Dover.
-The best place to see them is the six-mile stretch that starts about 2 miles east of the Dover Castle known as the Langdon Cliffs.
-Take the High Road from near the castle that goes along the top of the cliffs, stop at the parking area, and walk the trail along the cliffs as far at St. Margaret’s Bay (the closest place to France where all cross-channel swimmers start).
+The best place to see them is the six-mile stretch that starts about 2 miles east of Dover Castle known as the Langdon Cliffs.
+Take the High Road from near the castle that goes along the top of the cliffs, stop at the parking area, and walk the trail along the cliffs as far as St. Margaret’s Bay (the closest place to France where all cross-channel swimmers start).
 Pass the South Foreland Lighthouse at 2 miles, the first lighthouse to be powered by electricity and the site of the first international radio transmission in 1898.

 I had been dreaming of fish and chips for a while but nowhere had food after 3 pm on a Sunday.
 For the first time in 3 months, I parked and slept next to the ocean in the town of Deal, on the east coast of Kent.
 The cobble beach with virtually no surf was lovely.